roman-milk/roman-milk.github.io/bob-sandi-and-pauline.md

  "All I could do was wait until you brought it up again and then pretend to reluctantly give in and then suddenly discover that it wasn't bad at all.

  "It was an uncomfortable flight back home.
 Both Dale and I knew we had crossed a line and even though we had adjoining seats we didn't talk.
 When we got home I took three days off and considered resigning, but then said to hell with it.
 It was a one time thing and it would never happen again.
 Not only that, but you would never know.
-Report_Story #2